Feyerabend/ABC80/README.md

 standard to be.
 They said.
 But it wasn't.
 Hardware and software for these systems were expensive.
 Too expensive.
 They were multiuser, but the old time for sharing was not really suitable for the time.
 The terminal faded and the personal computer became the established configuration.
+This wasn't clear at the time, but eventually in the late 80'ties and start of the 90'ties the direction was set.

-In the chart below you can see how the sales were internally and proportinally of ABC80, successor ABC800 and the rest was during late 70'ties until circa 1983.
+In the chart below you can see how the sales were internally and proportionally of ABC80, successor ABC800 and the rest of computers was during late 70'ties until circa 1983.
+The national products were dominant.

+In total (1978-1985) the sales were 33,000 ABC80.
+But then Apple II were at 4.8 million and Commodore 64 somewhere 12-17 million.

 ![Timeline of proportional sales of computers in Sweden](assets/images/ABC80-timeline.png)